 Pilots make important critical decisions every day at work.
 This starts before they even arrive for duty such as deciding whether they are fit to operate or not.
 Some decisions can be made with plenty of time available but other decisions are under much more time pressure such as if to fly a missed approach and go-around.
 We look at how pilots are trained to make such decisions.

-Decision making is a non-technical skills.
-It might come to some people more easily than others but pilots are trained in the art of decision making.
+Decision-making is a non-technical skill.
+It might come to some people more easily than others, but pilots are trained in the art of decision-making.

-Decision making can be influenced by a multitude of factors, such as stress, time pressure, knowledge, perception and experience.
-Everyone can think of an example when they have made a wrong decision, perhaps because they didn’t consider all the options or didn’t correctly diagnose the problem in the first place.
-Rushed and ill thought out decisions can have grave consequences on the flight deck, which is why flight crew are trained specifically on the decision making process.
+Decision-making can be influenced by a multitude of factors, such as stress, time pressure, knowledge, perception and experience.
+Everyone can think of an example when they have made a bad decision, perhaps because they didn’t consider all the options or didn’t correctly diagnose the problem in the first place.
+Rushed and ill thought out decisions can have grave consequences on the flight deck, which is why flight crew are trained specifically on the decision-making process.

 t – Time.
-First of all, assess the time available/required to get the aircraft on the ground.
+First, assess the time available/required to get the aircraft on the ground.
 You should assess the aircraft fuel state and how time critical the response needs to be.
-For example an engine failure is not immediately time critical, but an un-contained fire or double engine failure is.
+For example an engine failure is not immediately time critical, but an uncontained fire or double engine failure is.
 You can then set the pace and develop a rough idea of a timeline involved.